Golf Mobility Exercises for Flexibility, Rotation & Pain-Free Golf

 Tips: Keep knees stacked and opposite shoulder grounded.

+Consistency matters more than duration.
 Commit 2–3x/week to see real changes on the course.

 Need help staying consistent with your mobility work? 👇👇👇